StemboltHQ/solidus-adyen/README.md

 ### Creating and Configuring the AdyenHPP payment method
 Next we will create a payment method that will use Adyen's hosted payment pages.
-Start by creating a new payment method within spree (found at http://yourserver/admin/payment_methods/new).
+Start by creating a new payment method within solidus (found at http://yourserver/admin/payment_methods/new).

 _It is *very* important to note if any of the following values entered have any